 Tenancy support services

-Tenancy Support is a free service, which gives one-to-one housing related support to vulnerable people.
+It's a free service, which gives one-to-one housing related support to vulnerable people.
 Tenancy Support Officers can offer short-term interventions of up to 2 years to assist tenants to regain their independence and to fully manage their homes.

 Any vulnerable Wandsworth Council tenant who is experiencing problems managing their tenancy may be eligible for the service.
 For example, Tenancy Support may be able to help with tenancy issues if a tenant: